5 ways to make positive career changes over the next 12 months

 Smart goals don’t just have to apply to your current job – they can be applied to your overall career and life goals.
 Always wanted to go back and finish your degree?
 Use smart goals to uncover how can you can achieve it, rather than leaving it as a dream.
 Want to turn your creative outlet into your new career?
 Smart goals can help you map out what steps you need to take to see if you can make it happen.

-4. Identifying your obstacles – it’s all well and good for someone to tell you to quit, find your dream job, and lead a more fulfilling life…but that doesn’t take into account all of the details; all of life’s stumbling blocks that vary from person to person.
+It’s all well and good for someone to tell you to quit, find your dream job, and lead a more fulfilling life…but that doesn’t take into account all of the details; all of life’s stumbling blocks vary from person to person.

 We all have our own unique obstacles that are holding us back.
 Identify what yours are, and ask yourself: are these short or long-term obstacles?
 How much do they affect how I want to shape my career?
 Are there ways around these, or alternative paths I could consider if these aren’t changeable in the short-term?
 Once you can identify your biggest, most impactful hurdles, you can start looking at ways you can work with or around them yourself – or with the help of loved ones or a professional.